Annuities: Traps for the Unwary

 The tax treatment of an annuity after the owner’s death depends on whether the contract has been annuitized.

-If the annuitant (the annuity owner) dies while receiving benefits under a term-certain annuity, meaning that the contract specifies a fixed period for payments even if the annuitant dies, then the remaining payments of the contract are made to the annuitant’s beneficiary.
-In this case, the beneficiary is subject to the same tax rules as the annuitant.
+When the annuitant (annuity owner) dies while receiving benefits under a term-certain annuity payment, meaning the contract specifies a fixed period for payments even if the annuitant dies, the remaining payments of the contract are made to the annuitant’s beneficiary.

-Treatment of Annuity Proceeds
+Annuity Proceeds

 Source: